jhmcstanton/jhmcstanton.github.io/posts/brews/2019-10-25-2019-thanksgiving-winter-warmer.markdown

 attenuation issues may have been caused by not using a yeast starter.
 This brew was only 3 gallons, but the high gravity was seemingly too much for the single rehydrated packet.

+Flavor wise this winter warmer is more approachable than last year, probably from a combination of the lower ABV and smaller spice additions.
+I do miss the nutmeg from last year, even if it was overwhelming.
+A hint would be a welcome addition, and may be added to some glasses to try out.